healthy-chicken-saladeers/rag_detective/README.md

 **Project**
 To develop an application that uses Retrieval Augmented Generation (RAG) with an LLM to create a chatbot that can answer specific questions about a company through the complete knowledge of all the information available publicly on their website in a manner that’s more specific and insightful than using a search engine.

+## *NEW* FastAPI Service Summary

+This repository hosts a Dockerized FastAPI service designed for deployment on Google Cloud Platform's Vertex AI.
+It features a range of files facilitating Docker containerization and FastAPI application management.

+## Key Components

+### Docker Setup
+- `Dockerfile`: Creates a Docker image for the FastAPI app, based on Debian with Python 3.9.
+- `docker-shell.sh`: Script to build and run the Docker container, mapping local directories and setting environment variables.
+- `docker-entrypoint.sh`: Script that initiates the Uvicorn server to serve the FastAPI app.

+### FastAPI Application
+- `api/service.py`: The core application file defining API endpoints and their functionalities.
+- `api/helper.py`: Provides support functions for the FastAPI routes.

+### Documentation and Instructions
+- `README.txt`: Basic instructions for Docker image and container operations, and FastAPI interaction.

+## API Endpoints Overview
+- `GET /`: Returns a welcome message.
+- `GET /streaming`: Demonstrates streaming responses.
+- `POST /rag_query`: Handles queries with streaming response.
+- `GET /websites`: Lists website addresses.
+- `GET /timestamps/{website_address}`: Retrieves timestamps for a specific website.
+- `GET /get_urls/{query_id}`: Fetches URLs and financial flags for a query.
+- `POST /vertexai_predict`: Uses Vertex AI's Prediction API for sentiment analysis.

+The repository offers comprehensive guidance on setting up and running the Dockerized FastAPI service, alongside detailed documentation accessible through the FastAPI's interactive documentation feature.

+For more information and detailed instructions, see [api-service-documentation.md](./docs/api-service-documentation.md).

 ### Quick Review: Fine-tuning BERT with Financial data for sentiment analysis